 Even the TV programs, watched of an evening to relax, have an effect of firing up the mind which stimulates the muscles, further tensing them.

 Also, painful emotions, either your own or those you pick up from others, are stored within the muscles, leading to greater muscle fatigue.

 Stressed Muscles Leads to a Stressed Empath Mind!

 If you take your awareness to your face you may notice that your forehead, jaw or eyes are not relaxed.
-But until this was pointed out to you, you were unaware of it.
 If you travel further into the body you may find your shoulders hunched or your wrists extended back, your legs, hips or back might be in an awkward or unnatural position, all creating pressure in the muscles and joints.
 But, until this was pointed out, you were unaware you were holding any tension.